 Rotavirus is an infection in children that causes loose stools (diarrhea) and vomiting.
-Occurring most commonly in late winter through early spring, rotavirus affects all ages, but predominantly children under 1 year of age.
-Almost all children will have had it by age 5 because it is extremely contagious.
-Rotavirus spreads when a person comes in contact with stool, so good hand washing by both you and your child is essential in preventing this virus.
+Rotavirus usually occurs from late winter through early spring.
+It affects people of all ages, but mostly children under one year old.
+Almost all children will have had rotavirus by age five because it is extremely contagious.
+Rotavirus spreads when a person comes in contact with stool, so it’s very important for you and your child to practice good hand washing to prevent this virus.

 How can I tell if my child has rotavirus?

 - Watery diarrhea (usually lasting five to seven days)

 Your child may also be less playful and sleep more.
 Fever and vomiting will usually last for two days, but diarrhea may last for up to one week.

 If I think my child has rotavirus, when should I call the doctor?

 Because rotavirus is caused by a virus and not by bacteria, antibiotics will not help your child get better.
 Be sure, however, to call your child's doctor if there is increased vomiting and/or diarrhea, or if your child has no wet diapers for more than eight hours.